 An ASN contains the tracking information and a list of items the vendor is shipping.

-The ASN can be directly submitted by the vendor using the vendor portal, or they can email the information to the buyer.
+The vendor can directly submit the ASN using the vendor portal, or they can email the information to the buyer.

-The buyer can then enter the information in ProcureDesk.
+The buyer can then enter the information into the system.

 The system then tracks the delivery and sends an email notification to the buyer when the product arrives.